-As originally intended, Lodge meetings were held on the second Wednesday of those four summer months, tyling at the somewhat late hour of 7.30pm.
-The reason for this was probably the lack of transport other than horsedrawn vehicles, and it was not unusual for Brethren to walk considerable distances to attend their Lodge.
-Despite the late start, it was not unusual for two, sometimes three, degrees to be worked in one evening.
+Lodge meetings were originally held on the second Wednesday of those four summer months, starting at the unusually late hour of 7.30pm.
+The reason for the late start was probably the lack of transport other than horse drawn vehicles, and it was not unusual for Brethren to walk considerable distances to attend their Lodge.
+Despite the late start, it was common for two, sometimes three, different degrees to be conferred in one evening.

-Because of its village location, the Royal Albert Edward Lodge had built up its own complete set of Craft furniture.
-This was thanks, in part, to the generosity of its members, but in particular to W.Bro Charles Beckett, a Founding Member, who was the proprietor of I Beckett & Sons, a Bath firm of furniture manufacturers, and who supplied most of the furniture.
-Much of this furniture is still in use today by the Lodges and Degrees who meet at the Bath Masonic Hall and other items are on display in the museum in the basement of the Hall.
+Because of its village location, the Royal Albert Edward Lodge built up its own complete set of Craft furniture.
+This was thanks, in part, to the generosity of its members, but in particular to W.Bro Charles Beckett, a Founding Member, who was conveniently the proprietor of I Beckett & Sons, a firm of furniture manufacturers based in Bath, and who supplied most of the furniture.
+Much of this furniture is still in use today by the Lodges and Degrees who meet at the Bath Masonic Hall and several other items are on display in the museum in the basement of the Hall.

 The Lodge continued to meet at the Lamb & Lark until 1867 when, because of the frequent change of landlord and unpleasantness to which the Brethren were subjected, it became imperative to find other accommodation.
-On 14th June 1867, the first meeting was held at the Crown and Anchor Inn at Upper Weston, where it remained for 24 successful years.
+On 14th June 1867, the first meeting was held at the Crown and Anchor Inn at Upper Weston, and the Lodge continued to meet there for 24 another years.

 However, in December 1890, a meeting of Past Masters felt that from various circumstances that had arisen, the time had arrived when steps should be taken to move again.
 It was proposed that the Lodge move to the Bath Masonic Hall, and that negotiations be entered into to carry this into effect.
 As a result, members of the Lodges already meeting at the Hall were balloted, and the result was in favour.
 On 21st February 1891 the move was achieved thanks, in part, to W Bro I Stuckey who “very generously offered to provide the horses and van required for the removal of effects to Bath.”

-The first meeting took place in this new home on 30th March 1891, and the Lodge has been there ever since.
-Royal Albert Edward remained a summer Lodge until 1906 when, because of meagre numbers and the recognition that it was no longer a country Lodge, it was unanimously agreed to change the meeting months to September through to April, omitting December.
+The first meeting in the new location took place on 30th March 1891, and the Lodge has been meeting there ever since.
+Royal Albert Edward Lodge remained a summer Lodge until 1906 when, because of meagre numbers and the recognition that it was no longer a country Lodge, it was unanimously agreed to change the meeting months to September through to April, omitting December.

 In 1920, a daughter Lodge was consecrated ; the founding Master was W Bro William Brake.
-It was originally intended thet the new Lodge be called the William Long Lodge – William Long was the Provincial Grand Master – but it eventually received its present title – St Alphege No.4095.
-It was decided that the new Lodge should meet on a Saturday, being founded principally for the benefit of commercial travellers who were invariably away from home during the week.
+It was originally intended that the new Lodge be called the William Long Lodge – William Long was the Provincial Grand Master – but it eventually received its present title of St Alphege No.4095.
+It was decided that the new Lodge should meet on a Saturday, being founded principally for commercial travellers who were invariably away from home during the week.

-In 1940 the Lodge was asked to sponsor a Lodge of Instruction for the benefit of Freemasons among Admiralty staff evacuated from London to Bath during WWII.
+In 1940 the Lodge was asked to sponsor a Lodge of Instruction for the benefit of Freemasons among Admiralty staff evacuated from London to Bath during World War II.
 This was agreed and supported by Province “provided that at least two Past Masters from the Royal Albert Edward be present at each meeting”.
-This L.O.I was titled the Royal Albert Edward Lodge (Admiralty Section).
-In due course, and in response to requests by the L.O.I, dispensation was obtained for the Royal Albert Edward Lodge to hold an Emergency Meeting to discuss the formation of a new Lodge, primarily for the benefit of the Admiralty Masons, and as a result a petition was submitted to Grand Lodge.
+This Lodge of Instruction was titled the Royal Albert Edward Lodge (Admiralty Section).
+In due course, and in response to requests by the Lodge of Instruction, dispensation was obtained for the Royal Albert Edward Lodge to hold an Emergency Meeting to discuss the formation of a new Lodge, primarily for the benefit of the Admiralty Masons, and as a result a petition was submitted to Grand Lodge.
 This was successful and St Luke’s Lodge No 6540 was consecrated later in 1947.

-Over the weekend of 25–27 April 1942, Bath suffered three bombing raids, during which the Masonic Hall was bombed and suffered damage to the roof.
-As a result the building was unusable for a period and meetings returned, temporarily, to Keynsham but this time at the Masonic Hall, not the Lamb and Lark Inn.
-Special dispensation to hold the meeting in Keynsham was again obtained in September 1949 in order that the War Damage could be properly repaired.
+Over the weekend of 25–27 April 1942, Bath suffered three bombing raids, during which the Masonic Hall was severely damaged, rendering it unusable.
+As a result, the Lodge meetings temporarily returned to Keynsham – but this time to the Masonic Hall there, rather than the Lamb and Lark Inn.
+Special dispensation to hold the meeting in Keynsham was again obtained in September 1949 to allow the war damage to the Bath hall to be properly repaired.
 Members of the Lodge have served this country with distinction during both World Wars, several receiving high awards.

 The Lodge has been honoured five times by the Grand Lodge of England – including W.Bro Edward Brake promoted to PAGStdB in 1931, W.Bro W A Gayner promoted to PAGDC in 1940 and his son W.Bro A E (Eddy) Gayner who was promoted to PGStB in 1981.
 W.Bro Eddy devoted much of his life to Freemasonry and will be remembered in particular for his hard work and commitment in establishing our renowned Masonic Museum now located in the basement.